 Before we get into how to prevent rust on your weights, it helps to first know why your equipment rusts.

 The main culprit that causes gym equipment – steel gym equipment – to rust is water.
 Water molecules can penetrate iron and steel at the microscopic level.
-The hydrogen atoms (H2O) in water then combine with other elements to form acids which causes more metal to become exposed.
+The hydrogen atoms (H2O) in water then combine with other elements to form acids which cause more metal to become exposed.

 This combination is what causes rust and corrosion on your barbells, steel plates and racks.